eduluc12/culqi-test/README.md

 ## Destroying

-For destroying our game, we need to have our **AWS's Credentials**, afterwards we just need to execute the next command
+For destroying the infrastructure, we need to have our **AWS's Credentials**, afterwards we just need to execute the next command

 ```bash
 npm run destroy